The truth has been revealed, women are better investors than men. Actually, it’s not really a secret anymore, the evidence is too compelling.

 Despite the research that women are better investors than men, they still have one major hurdle when it comes to investing: They’re fearful.

-As noted last week, fear is one of the biggest reasons why people don’t invest, and women have historically been most fearful of property and stock markets.
+As noted previously, fear is one of the biggest reasons why people don’t invest, and women have historically been most fearful of property and stock markets.

 So what can you do with this knowledge and use it to overcome this fear?